 Usually the bride and her bridesmaids will arrive about an hour before the ceremony.
 Since they are coming straight from getting ready and won’t be seeing any of the guests in advance, it’s essentially just a waiting game.
 So, the less time between arrival and the ceremony the better; you just don’t want to cut it too close or she may feel rushed.

 Ideally, you don’t want the wedding ceremony to go too long; but also not too short.
-You should aim for around 30 minutes if at all possible, but this can vary depending on what the ceremony will include.
+You should aim for around 30 minutes if at all possible.
+However, this can vary depending on what the ceremony will include.
 After the ceremony, there is usually a receiving line where the newly married couple meets and greets their guests.
+Optionally, some people prefer an activity like a send-off line where your guests hold wedding sparklers up as you head for the reception.
 You should figure in about 1½ minutes for every ten guests you have at the ceremony, so around 15 minutes if you invited 100 people.

 According to most wedding planners, the ideal length of a wedding reception is around six hours total in length.
 This allows for an hour of socializing with cocktails, two hours for dinner and speeches, and three hours for dancing and cocktails.
-Also, doing large photo shoots of your guests and classmates is best to do at the reception because everyone will be in the room at the same time so it takes less coordinating for your wedding photographer.
+Also, doing large photo shoots of your guests and classmates is best to do at the reception.
+After all, everyone will be in the room at the same time so it takes less coordinating for your photographer.